-Do not use single clamp bumper hitches or hitches which attach to the axle.
-Provisions for multi-clamp type temporary bumper hitch have been provided (Class I, max. loading), if installed properly.
+Do not install a single or multi-clamp type bumper hitch, or a hitch which attaches to the axle.
+Underbody mounted hitches are acceptable if installed properly.
 Follow towing instructions of a reputable rental agency.

 Whenever a trailer hitch and hardware are removed, make sure all mounting holes in the underbody are properly sealed to prevent noxious gases or water from entering.